Kaizu Osaki 海津大崎

 From Kyoto, take the JR Kosei Line to Makino Station.
 From there, you can walk 30 minutes or take a five-minute taxi.
-You can also take the Makino Kogen bus to the Kaizu Osaki entrance and then walk five minutes.
+You can also take the Makino Kogen bus to the Kaizu Osaki entrance and then walk six minutes.

 A view only Lake Biwa could provide

-Four kilometers of cherry trees
+Nearly four kilometers of cherry trees

 Take a boat out onto Lake Biwa